Countries That Recycle Wastewater Into Drinking Water

 In 1968, the city—then under South African rule—was also seeing its population grow at an impressive rate when it began recycling its wastewater to turn it into drinking water.
 Fifty-five years later, 30% of the wastewater is recycled into drinking water in less than ten hours.
 The rest of the domestic drinking water comes from dams and wells in other parts of the country. https://www.youtube.com/embed/arCmp7jOjiw?wmode=transparent&start=0

 Next come the final stages of biological filtration using granular activated carbon and physical filtration (activated carbon filtration and membrane ultrafiltration), which remove any remaining soluble contaminants.
-Before being released into the distribution network, the water undergoes quality checks and chlorination, ensuring a long-lasting disinfecting effect so that the quality of the treated water does not deteriorate during distribution.
+Before being released into the distribution system, the water finally undergoes quality checks and chlorination, ensuring a long-lasting disinfecting effect so that the quality of the treated water does not deteriorate during distribution.

 [More than 85,000 readers rely on The Conversation’s newsletters to better understand the world’s major issues.
 Subscribe today]

 In recent years, the Windhoek wastewater treatment plant has welcomed curious and interested visitors fromAustralia, Germany, the United Arab Emirates, and elsewhere.
-And for good reason: the technologies developed in Namibia are noteworthy in more ways than one.
+And for good reason: the technologies developed in Namibia remain noteworthy in more ways than one.

 A less expensive solution than desalination

 For countries seeking new sources of drinking water, wastewater recycling remains less energy-intensive and more environmentally friendly than seawater desalination, a technique that is nevertheless more widely used around the world.
-While treating wastewater to make it safe for drinking consumes between 1 and 1.5 kWh percubic meter, desalination requires between 3 and 4 kWh percubic meter.
+While treating wastewater to make it potable consumes between 1 and 1.5 kWh percubic meter, desalination requires between 3 and 4 kWh percubic meter.
 Furthermore, desalination produces bulky waste: concentrates of salts and pollutants that are often discharged directly into the seas and oceans, where they disrupt ecosystems.

 A conference organized by the Barcelona Metropolitan Area on the recycling of wastewater into drinking water in Namibia, featuring Piet Du Pisani, who is in charge of wastewater management in Windhoek, and ASERA, a Spanish association dedicated to promoting the reuse of wastewater.
 Screenshot/YouTube channel of the Barcelona Metropolitan Area